rayed/rayed.com/content/posts/2018/02/goodbye-wordpress-hello-hugo.md

 ### Exporting the Images

-Over the past 13 years, I've used many ways to organise my images, so I had to do major organisation to my archive, and I used `grep` again to find incorrect links and fix them manually.
+Over the past 13 years, I've used many ways to organize my images, so I had to do major organization to my archive, and I used `grep` again to find incorrect links and fix them manually.

 ### Correcting Internal Links